 By making a qualifying minimum investment in accordance with the requirements of the selected program, you and your family members can obtain Caribbean passports in a matter of months.

 The minimum investment amount starts at $200,000, and the real estate investment is generally a purchase of shares in approved real estate projects or the purchase of a private home.
 The investment must be held for a minimum term, generally five or seven years.

 Check out our Caribbean Citizenship by Investment Comparison article for a more in-depth analysis of these programs.

 What is the cheapest Caribbean country to buy real estate in?

 As you will have seen above, the Dominican Republic is one of the most affordable Caribbean islands to purchase property.
 Another relatively affordable location is St Vincent and the Grenadines.
 These islands offer good value for money and attract a variety of investors.
-It is worth noting that, while property here is more affordable than on other islands, these countries do not offer investors the opportunity to obtain citizenship through their real estate investments.
+It is worth noting that, while property here is more affordable than on other Caribbean islands, these countries do not offer investors the opportunity to obtain citizenship through their real estate investments.

 Frequently Asked Questions about Caribbean Real Estate

 What is the safest Caribbean island to buy property?

 Grenada is generally considered one of the safest Caribbean countries, making it an ideal place to relocate as a solo traveler or with a family.
 Other locations that are considered quite safe include Antigua and Barbuda, Anguilla, the British Virgin Islands, the Cayman Islands, and Montserrat.